The Post-Traumatic Stress Course

 A traumatic event is an event you witnessed, experienced, or learned about that involved actual or threatened death or serious injury.
 Common types of trauma include: car accidents, work accidents physical or sexual assault, military combat, natural disasters and working as a police, fire, or ambulance officer where you are often confronted with details of these types of trauma.

-Fortunately, the post-traumatic stress response is very treatable and many people who seek help get better.
+Fortunately, the post-traumatic stress response is very treatable and many people who seek help can get better.
 This course will teach you practical skills to tackle your symptoms and improve the way you feel.

 About The Post-Traumatic Stress Course